hopperteam/hopper-developer/documentation.md

 Please note: This function call is not mandatory.
 It is just good to check whether the API is correctly installed and network routes are correctly configured.

 ## Create an App
 You'll have to create an `App` object once for your app.
 After that you should serialize and deserialize it.
-Creation of an App is accomplished by `HopperApi.createApp()`:
+Creation of an App is accomplished by `HopperApi.createApp(name: string, baseUrl: string, imageUrl: string, manageUrl: string, contactEmail: string)`:

 <!-- tabs:start -->